 When considering the size of the bag take into account the amount of equipment and accessories you will need to carry.
-If you travel by air your backpack will have size limits that may affect your choice of the bag.
+If you travel by air, there may be luggage size limits that may affect your choice of bag.

 The number and sizes of the different compartments inside and outside the backpack should not be overlooked.
 If you travel with a variety of cables, battery packs, lenses, and other equipment, consider a bag that has multiple pouches that can fit your items.

-Features you might take into consideration are room for the camera cleaning kit and enough padding for the camera and lens.
+Features you might want to take into consideration are room for the camera cleaning kit and enough padding for the camera and lens.
 Waterproof, shockproof, and dustproof specs are absolutely necessary.

 Zippers make it easy to access equipment and the camera fast.
 Choose backpacks that give you access to the major compartments without the need to remove the straps for those quick shots.